ThomasKur/M365Documentation/README.md

 ## Thanks to

-@MEM_MVP for the continious feedback and 10000 translations!!!!
+@MEM_MVP for the continuous feedback and 10000 translations!!!!
 Thank you!

 @Microsoftgraph for the PowerShell Examples: <https://github.com/microsoftgraph/powershell-intune-samples>